zyzr0002/smartcar/readme.txt

-GIT is a version control system.
+GIT is a distributed version control system.
-GIT is free software.
+GIT is free software distributed under the GPL.